kmanalo/IntroHPC/_episodes/12-scheduler.md

 | --ntasks | number of tasks | 4 | MPI tasks or CPU cores |

 ### Resource list
-Resource list will contain a number of settings that informs the PBS scheduler what resources to allocate for your job and for how long (walltime).
+Resource list will contain a number of settings that informs the scheduler what resources to allocate for your job and for how long (walltime).

 #### Walltime
 Walltime is represented by `time=00:01:01` in the format HH:MM:SS.
 This will be how long the job will run before timing out.
 If your job exceeds this time the scheduler will terminate the job.
 It is recommended to find a usual runtime for the job and add some more (say 20%) to it.
 For example, if a job took approximately 10 hours, the walltime limit could be set to 12 hours, e.g. "-l walltime=12:00:00".
 By setting the walltime the scheduler can perform job scheduling more efficiently and also reduces occasions where errors can leave the job stalled but still taking up resource for the default much longer walltime limit (for queue walltime defaults run "qstat -q" command)